saramic/simple-banking-service-code-challenge/README.md

 ## Work Log

+- [ ] get a "simple solution" up and running, it's 3.5 hours in and I still have no code, look at a quick solution to meet a majority of the rubrick:
+  `SimpleBankingService.run(file1, file2)` that reads in all `Accounts` and `Transfers` into memory, applies the transfers (or is this a separate class) and calls a `Reporter` on the `Accounts`
+    - [ ] look at failing fast if things don't work - just raise error
+    - [ ] limited validation for the moment, seems the files have no headers
+    - [ ] no smarts around the size of the processing
 - [x] iteration 0 and analysis complete
     - 3:30 hours:minutes -> 10:30AM - 3:00PM - 1hour break
 - [x] iteration 0